JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 ## External Libraries {#v8-external}

-V8 is actually quite bare in and of itself, there is for instance no functionalities built-in to read or write files from disk, it thus becomes truly interesting when you can use it JavaScript libraries.
+V8 is quite bare in and of itself; there is, for instance, no functionalities built-in to read or write files from disk, it thus becomes truly interesting when you can use it JavaScript libraries.
 We'll demonstrate this using [fuse.js](https://fusejs.io/) a fuzzy-search library.

 The very first step of integrating any external library is to look at the code, often examples, to grasp an idea of what is to be achieved from R. Below is an example from the official documentation.
-First, an array of two `books` is defined, this is later used to test the search.
+First, an array of two `books` is defined; this is later used to test the search.
 Then another array of options is defined, this should at the very least include the key(s) that should be searched, here it is set to search through the title and authors.
 Then, the fuse object is initialised based on the array of books and the options.
 Finally, the `search` method is used to retrieve all books, the title or author of which, partially match the term `tion`.

 ```js
 // books to search through